notwaldorf/notwaldorf.github.com/_posts/2017-09-20-extensions.markdown

 It's obviously not production ready, but it's amaaaaazing for prototyping.

-I made a [glitch](https://glitch.com/edit/#!/chrome-css-extension) project that gets you started with writing Chrome extension that injects a CSS stylesheet.
+I made a [glitch](https://glitch.com/edit/#!/chrome-css-extension) project that gets you started with writing a Chrome extension that injects a CSS stylesheet.
 There's only one thing you need to know: this stylesheet is a _User Agent_ stylesheet, which means it has the lowest specificity.
 So some of its styles won't get applied unless you slap some `!important`s on it (or have extra